TremoloSecurity/openunison-control/README.md

   -t, --smtp-secret-path string               Path to file containing the smtp password`
 ```

-If run on an existing cluster, this command will upgrade existing charts.
+If run this command on a cluster with an existing OpenUnison instance, it will upgrade the existing charts.
 For authentication solutions that require a secret, this command can be re-run without that secret safely.

 ## install-satelite